 Attending a sober living home is a good idea for a wide range of people.
 Many successfully utilize sober living homes from the get-go as a first-line approach to addiction recovery.
 Others make use of sober livings as part of a transition from residential treatment to independent living.
 No matter where you are on your addiction recovery journey, a sober living facility can help you reach your goals.

 Fortunately, there are many quality sober living houses outside of Idaho.
-In Los Angeles, California, for instance, there are many structured sober livings, a type of sober living house that offers significantly more support and resources.
-Los Angeles is also home to a thriving recovery community, in part because of the prevalence of 12-step programs in the city.
-AA and NA meetings meet at all hours of the day throughout the city.
-LA’s health-conscious and open-minded culture, as well as its natural and cultural offerings, make it ideally suited to Idaho residents who are looking for a fresh start.
+In California, for instance, there are many structured sober livings, a type of sober living house that offers significantly more support and resources.
+California is also home to a thriving recovery community, in part because of the prevalence of 12-step programs in the city.
+For example, AA and NA meetings meet at all hours of the day throughout the area.
+Southern California’s health-conscious and open-minded culture, as well as its natural and cultural offerings, make it ideally suited to Idaho residents who are looking for a fresh start.

 Recovery is Possible at Design for Recovery

-For Idaho residents who are ready to make a change, Design for Recovery is West Los Angeles’ top sober living home.
+For Idaho residents who are ready to make a change, Design for Recovery is Southern California’s top sober living home.
 Design for Recovery is a structured sober living home that is designed to meet the needs of young men whose lives have been devastated by substance addiction.
 Residents work on developing new coping skills and tools, address underlying issues, and begin working toward building a better future.
 More importantly, they do so together, as part of a tight-knit community.

 At Design for Recovery, our staff firmly believe that physical abstinence is simply the foundation for a lifelong process of growth.
 Our residents and staff alike strive to live by strong sober principles, including honesty, integrity, and accountability.
 These values are the backbone of successful addiction recovery — and success in life in general.
 By the time young men are ready to leave Design for Recovery, they will not only possess the tools they need to stay sober over the long term, but they will be ready to face the everyday challenges of life.

-If you are ready to make a fresh start in Los Angeles, give us a call today.
-Contact Design for Recovery for a free and confidential consultation.
+If you are ready to make a fresh start, contact Design for Recovery for a free and confidential consultation.
 No matter where you’ve been, recovery is possible.